giorgiasampo/Foodata/README.md

 #### Farm Industrialization Level and Life Expectancy

+About this mashup, the territories that pop up for high- and medium- and low-input farms are some regions in France, Spain, Poland, Lithuania and the norther portion of Finland too.
+In regards of the life expectancy in the quoted countries, we can notice how the males in Lithuania have the lower expectancy: only 69 years old.
+Then 72 years old in Poland, 77 in Finland and France with 79.
+The schema seems to repeat even for the females media of life expectancy values: 79 years old in Lithuania, 81 in Poland, 83 in Finland, 85 oin Spain and 86 in France.

 #### Air Pollution and Life Expectancy by Country

+Some peculiar correlations were found between life expectancy and air pollution.
+The most polluted air is to be found in Italy, France and Poland (higher than 3000000); Germany and Spain have still relevant values (higher than 2000000).

 #### Greenhouse gas emissions and food production by Country

 For this visualization we opted for a graph that takes into account greenhouse pollutants (carbon dioxide, hydrofluorocarbones, methane, nitrogen trifluoride, nitrous oxide, perfluorocarbones, sulphur hexafluoride), agriculture products (rice paddy, potatoes and wheat) and livestock products (meat: cattle, pig, chicken; eggs; cheese; milk) in 10 years, considering the media of the emissions and food production of the mentioned categories in this period.
 It turned out that:
 - the major productors in the agriculture sector are: 1.
 France, 2.
 Germany, 3.
 Poland, 4.
 Romania, 5.
 Italy
 - instead, in the livestock products sector: 1.
 Germany, 2.
 France, 3.
 Poland 4.
 Netherlands, 5.
 Italy, 6.
 Denmark, 7.
 Ireland

 It is important to notice that Ireland is only at seventh position as livestock producer and it covers an even lower position for what concearns agricultural sector.
 The fact that in ten years this Country produced the majority of pollutants in Europe (490 tonnes circa) is relevant in our graphs.
 Probably the pollution there is not strictly related to the food production, a question that goes beyond our study.
-Also Portugal is one of the most polluted Countries in these 10 years, but the production values are not relevant.
+Also Portugal is one of the most polluted countries in these 10 years, but the production values are not relevant.

 If we consider the most productive States, Germany, France and Italy recorded quite high greenhouse pollution values.
 A bright spot is Cyprus with a negative value on emissions (-66 tonnes), but also one of the less productive countries in Europe.